-A common way of persistence is to install a hook into a user profile registry hive, using powershell.
-When the user logs in, the powershell script downloads a payload and executes it.
+A common method of persistence is to install a hook into a user profile registry hive, using PowerShell.
+When the user logs in, the PowerShell script downloads a payload and executes it.

-This artifact searches the user’s profile registry hive for signatures related to general Powershell execution.
-We use a yara signature specifically targeting the user’s profile which we extract using raw NTFS parsing (in case the user is currently logged on and the registry hive is locked).
+This artifact searches the user’s profile registry hive for signatures related to general PowerShell execution.
+We use a YARA signature specifically targeting the user’s profile which we extract by using raw NTFS parsing (in case the user is currently logged on and the registry hive is locked).

 name: Windows.Persistence.PowershellRegistry